WiktorPrzetacznik/currex/README.md

  3. (if you already have api key, go to step 5) Register on https://www.exchangerate-api.com/
  4. Activate your api-key
  5. Replace the placeholder api-key in currex\src\converter\external_api.rs with your own key
- 6. Using command line (or IDE) trigger project building `cargo build --release` or   `cargo build` if you want to skip optimizations
+ 6. Using command line (or IDE) trigger project building from repo's directory `cargo build --release` or   `cargo build` if you want to skip optimizations

 ## Run